ahmadalbadawi/ahmadalbadawi.github.io/_posts/2025-12-15-fhe-blog-post.md

 In BGV/BFV, a single plaintext is represented by a polynomial within a specialized mathematical structure called a ring.
 This polynomial acts as a container, or 'slot' system, holding an array of multiple data values.
 For this reason, polynomials are the core mathematical object, and all homomorphic calculations rely exclusively on polynomial arithmetic.

 We have established that the fundamental data unit in BGV and BFV schemes is the polynomial; consequently, all cryptographic operations are performed as polynomial arithmetic.
-This leads us to the central question of this post:
+This leads us to the central question of this article:

 <div style="background-color: #f8f9fa; border-left: 4px solid #333; padding: 15px; margin: 20px 0;" markdown="1">
 How do you map data vectors $$\mathbf{u} = \{u_0, u_1, \ldots, u_{n-1}\}$$ and $$\mathbf{v} = \{v_0, v_1, \ldots, v_{n-1}\}$$ into polynomials $U(x)$ and $V(x)$ such that, for an operation $$\star \in \{+, \times\}$$, the resulting polynomial $U(x) \star V(x)$ satisfies the following decoding property: